 - Website link;

-- Link that takes people to your blog;
+- A link that takes people to your blog;

-- Link for an advertisement from Bybrand campaigns;
+- A Link for an advertisement from Bybrand campaigns;

 - An image with a link;